As companies become more dependent on the internet, it is essential to know the effect that bot traffic has on businesses.

 If you see a huge number of clicks coming from a particular source, this could be a sign of bot activity that is automated.

 If you’ve observed any unusual requests or unusual shifts in behaviour of users which don’t correspond with human-like behaviour this could be a sign bots have been at work on your site.

 These tools track IP addresses exactly as they are: tools which help you find and track IP addresses used by your site’s visitors.

-These tools are utilized by technical SEO agencies, and they can be useful when trying to find out if bots are involved since they allow you to block bots that are malicious as well as blacklisting certain IP addresses when they are believed for being malicious.
+These tools are utilized by technical SEO agencies.
+They can be useful when trying to find out if bots are involved since they allow you to block bots.
+Block bots are malicious as well as blacklisting certain IP addresses when they are believed for being malicious.